Small Grants Program

 Proposals are evaluated at intervals throughout the calendar year.

-The deadlines for proposal submissions in 2014 are:
+The deadline for proposal submissions in 2014 is:

 - December 31,2014

 The proposals should be submitted via email, include a written narrative in English, and follow these guidelines.
 Each applicant will receive a confirmation email acknowledging receipt within three working days.
 If applicants do not receive a confirmation email, the proposal was not received.
 In this event, applicants are invited to contact the Office of Public Affairs.
 Please do not send printed materials and grant applications by regular mail; the Embassy accepts applications only in an electronic form.

 Grant proposals will not be considered until all information is received.
 Proposals must be in English.
 Please address questions regarding grant applications to firstname.lastname@example.org.